15A NCAC 02T .0305 DESIGN CRITERIA

 or (horizontal) 2 feet

-Any private or public water supply source, including any wells, WS-I waters or Class I
+Any private or public water supply source consisting of wells, WS-I waters, Class I, Class II, or Class III

 Any building foundation 5 feet